ant-media/ant-media-documentation/docs/guides/configuration-and-testing/ams-application-configuration.md

 3. **Update the Configuration File**:
 To add a setting, either use the Advanced Settings in the management console or directly append the setting to the ```red5-web.properties``` file.

-- For example, to disable AAC encoding, add the following line to the file:
+- For example, to disable AAC encoding, add the following line under the Advanced Settings of the application:
 ```js
 settings.aacEncodingEnabled=false
 ```